High-performance conditional-driving gate for Kerr parametric oscillator qubits: conclusion

 \section{conclusion}

 In this study, by deriving a static model from a superconducting-circuit model, we have found the undesired time-dependent AC-Zeeman shifts due to the strong AC-flux pulses for the CD gate, and have proposed the method to cancel the shifts with additional DC-flux pulses.
 We have also numerically optimized the waveforms of a gate pulse, a counterdiabatic term for the STA, and the cancellation term.
 As a result, the gate time of the CD gate has been reduced by approximately a half, from 25 ns to 12 ns, while keeping an average gate fidelity over 99.9\%.
 Thus, we have shown that the CD gate for KPO qubits can be successfully accelerated by canceling the undesired AC-Zeeman shifts with additional DC-flux pulses.
+We have also studied the effect of single-photon loss.
+The result indicates the error probaility below 0.1$\%$ will require a decay time of longer than 250~$\mu$s.
 We expect that our results will be useful for quantum computing with KPO qubits.